MicrosoftDocs/win32/desktop-src/wiaaut/-wiaaut-ivector-add.md

 ---
 title: Vector.Add method
 description: Inserts a new element into the Vector collection before the specified Index if Index is not 0.
-If Index is 0, this method appends a new element to the Vector collection. ms.assetid: 'b9fe8dc2-e834-4fd0-9bea-cf54a5c5d4d7'
+If Index is 0, this method appends a new element to the Vector collection. ms.assetid: b9fe8dc2-e834-4fd0-9bea-cf54a5c5d4d7
+keywords:
+- Add method WIA Automation
-keywords: ["Add method WIA Automation", "Add method WIA Automation , Vector object", "Vector object WIA Automation , Add method"]
+- Add method WIA Automation , Vector object
+- Vector object WIA Automation , Add method
 topic_type:
 - apiref
 api_name: